-By default the compiler creates the section xdata, xdata, clear (a section with the name "xdata" of section type "xdata" carrying section attribute "clear") to store uninitialized data objects.
-The section type and attributes tell the linker to locate the section in address space xdata and that the section content should be filled with zeros at startup.
+This defines a section with the name "non_volatile" of section type "data" carrying section attribute "clear".
+The section type and attributes tell the linker to locate the section in address space data and that the section content should be filled with zeros at startup.